cmc-aau/hpc-docs/docs/guides/sshdslurm.md

 ## Notes
  - You will not be able to connect if you use an [SSH jump host](../../access/#using-an-ssh-jump-host).
 [Connect through VPN](../../access/#vpn) instead if you are not at AAU.
- - You can connect to the same job simultaneously as many times as you want, however if you have separate resource requiements, you must submit individual jobs and use a different name for each job, and also create separate entries in the SSH config for each job.
+ - You can connect to the same job simultaneously as many times as you want, however if you have separate resource requirements, you must submit individual jobs and use a different name for each job, and also create separate entries in the SSH config for each job.